-Kristine A. Parbuoni, PharmD, BCPPS, is an associate professor in the Department of Pharmacy Practice and Science and Director of OSCE Programs at the University of Maryland School of Pharmacy.
+Kristine A. Parbuoni, PharmD, BCPPS, is an associate professor in the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) and Director of OSCE Programs at the University of Maryland School of Pharmacy.

 About Dr. Parbuoni: